-Xamarin.Forms is spectacular and I have been quoted many times that 80% of all applications could be build with Xamarin.Forms especially seeing a bulk of all applications are built for the enterprise scenarios.
+Xamarin.Forms is spectacular and I have been quoted many times that 80% of all applications could be built with Xamarin.Forms especially seeing a bulk of all applications are built for the enterprise scenarios.
 This is where Xamarin.Forms shines and was NEVER sold as the silver bullet that everyone thought it was.
-If you have heard me present I have always said that my first love will always be Xamarin Native and when I am building an app that needs sub-2 second startup, access tons of native libraries and controls such as material design, and want full control then I would always recommend Xamarin Native as you are still sharing 60-70%+ of code!
+If you have heard me present I have always said that my first love will always be Xamarin Native and when I am building an app that needs sub-2 second startup, access to tons of native libraries and controls such as material design, and want full control then I would always recommend Xamarin Native as you are still sharing 60-70%+ of code!

-<Until now developers could only pick one or the other.
+Until now developers could only pick one or the other.
 You had to pick Xamarin Native or Xamarin.Forms and trying to blend the worlds wasn’t the easiest to do and transitioning from a POC (proof of concept) and throw away the Xamarin.Forms user interface seemed like a waste.
 Or maybe you already had a Xamarin Native app and just want to share more code without having to re-write your whole app.
 This is where Xamarin.Forms Embedding comes in.

 Xamarin.Forms Embedding Is AWESOME

 Xamarin.Forms Embedding enables Xamarin Native developers to leverage Xamarin.Forms including a bunch of its great features (including data binding) to create shared user interface pages for their applications in Xamarin.Forms and embed them in their Xamarin Native apps.
-That is correct, you can now start replacing all of those simple screen (about, settings, details) that you had to write three times with a SINGLE XAML/Xamarin.Forms based page that is shared across all of your applications.
+That is correct, you can now start replacing all of those simple screens (about, settings, details) that you had to write three times with a SINGLE XAML/Xamarin.Forms based page that is shared across all of your applications.

 This is truly game changing when it comes to choosing Xamarin and Xamarin.Forms as your mobile app development platform.
-You can benefit all of your performance and design of a Xamarin Native application without any overhead at all and embed those shared pages directly into your apps.
+You can benefit from all of your performance and design of a Xamarin Native application without any overhead at all and embed those shared pages directly into your apps.
 You can dabble in Xamarin.Forms without the commitment.
-Need to develop a feature quickly, no problem because embedding will save you TONS of time.
+Need to develop a feature quickly?
+No problem because embedding will save you TONS of time.
 The code is so simplistic that it can now take that 60-70% up to 80-90%+ when developing a Xamarin Native app, which is simply awesome.

 Embedding Everything Everywhere

 To me this is really only the first step to where Embedding will go.
-At Build 2017 I got to help announced the Embeddinator-4000 project which enables developers to compile and embed a .NET or Xamarin.IOS/Android/Mac library into native language library (Objective-C/Swift/Java/C++).
+At Build 2017 I got to help announce the Embeddinator-4000 project which enables developers to compile and embed a .NET or Xamarin.IOS/Android/Mac library into a native language library (Objective-C/Swift/Java/C++).
 This means that non-Xamarin developers can now create that shared code layer for their applications without having to take the leap and re-writing their full application as this usually is not an option.
 Now, let’s look into the future when Embeddinator is complete and Xamarin.Forms Embedding has hit stable where a mobile app developer writing an Objective-C iOS and Java Android app could adopt Xamarin into their native application and share not only business logic, but also create shareable NATIVE user interface with Xamarin.Forms Embedding.
 This is the story I want to tell, this is unbelievably amazing, and I can’t wait for this embedding future!